Medicare for Breasts with Congenital Deformities

 Expectations from Breast Reduction Surgery

 First things first, it is important to keep your expectations realistic.
-Dr Hunt will guide you regarding the prep process for the surgery as per your unique needs.
+Your surgeon will guide you regarding the prep process for the surgery as per your unique needs.

 Prior to the Breast Reduction Surgery

-Dr Hunt will ask you to take a few different tests.
+Your Surgeon will ask you to take a few different tests.
 Some of them include a routine breast exam, a mammogram, and other lab work.
 These tests will allow him to determine whether you are the right candidate for this surgical procedure or not.
 These tests also ensure that you are healthy enough to undergo the surgery.
 You will be asked questions about your medical history as well as your family’s medical history.
 Try to answer these questions as accurately and correctly as possible.
-Once Dr Hunt gives you a go, follow these steps to prepare for the surgery:
+Once your surgeon gives you a go, follow these steps to prepare for the surgery:

 - Do not take OTC drugs and supplements for at least two weeks before the surgery